music-encoding/guidelines/_guidelines-dev/12-facsimilesrecordings/01-facsimiles/01-facsimileelements.md

 {% include mei example="facsimiles/facsimiles-sample251.xml" valid="feasible" %}

 The {% include link elem="pb" %} element defined in the {% include link id="shared" %} makes special use of the **@facs** attribute, in that it does not point to a {% include link elem="zone" %}, but a {% include link elem="surface" %} element instead.
 A {% include link elem="pb" %} marks the beginning of a page, so it can be concluded that all elements in the content tree which are encoded between any two {% include link elem="pb" %} elements encode musical symbols written on the page ({% include link elem="surface" %}) referenced by the first of these two {% include link elem="pb" %} element's **@facs** attribute.

+The encoding of {% include link elem="facsimile"%} elements is intended to support sequential display of page images.
+If an encoder wants to describe the physical setup of a source document, the {% include link elem="foliaDesc" %} element is more appropriate.
+The difference of both approaches, and how to combine them, is described in chapter {% include link id="foliadesc"%}.